AvaProtocol/ava-sdk-js/README.md

 2. **Create release workflow**
    - Go to the "Actions" tab in GitHub and run the "Create Release" workflow.
 This will run `npx changeset version` to bump up version in `package.json` based on the recorded changeset files.
 It will also create a new GitHub Release if the new version is higher than the current version in `package.json`.
+3. **Publish to NPM**
+   - After the last step, the version number in `package.json` is updated and a git tag with the new version number is created.
+Now you can publish the production version to NPM using `npm publish`.

-### NPM Publishing
+### NPM Publishing Dev Versions

-The NPM publishing should be handled manually, since the test cases reference the dist folder and don’t require a new version on NPM.
+The NPM publishing of dev versions can be handled manually, since the test cases reference the dist folder and don’t require a new version on NPM.
 NPM publish on dev tag is only required for testing the new version in a web app.

 1. Publish a dev version and test it in your local environment:

    ```bash
    # Update version with dev tag in package.json
    npm version prerelease --preid=dev

    # Publish to npm with dev tag
    npm publish --tag dev
    ```